tiagozacarias/batch_linux/README.md

 		Installation via Snap:

 			# snap install expect

-		Installation on RedHat and derivative systems:
+		Installation on RedHat systems:

 			# dnf install expect
 			# yum install expect

-		Installation on Debian and derivative systems:
+		Installation on Debian systems:

 			# apt install expect

 		Installation on FreeBSD systems:

 			# pkg install expect

-# Comments
+# Comment

 * Before executing these tools make sure that the desired impact on the network infrastructure has been mapped, perform with caution.